-The Company's quarterly revenues, expenses and operating results have varied significantly in the past and are likely to vary significantly from quarter to quarter in the future.
+The Company's quarterly operating results have varied significantly in the past and are likely to vary significantly from quarter to quarter in the future.
 As a result, the Company's operating results may fall below the expectations of securities analysts and investors in some quarters, which could result in a decrease in the market price of its common stock.
 The reasons the Company's quarterly results may fluctuate include:

-- General competitive and economic conditions - Delays in, or uneven timing in, delivery of customer orders - The seasonal nature of the industry - The introduction of new products by the Company or its competitors - Product supply shortages, and - Reduced demand due to adverse weather conditions.
+- General competitive and economic conditions - Delays in, or uneven timing in, delivery of customer orders - The seasonal nature of the industry - The fluctuations in market value of its securities portfolio - The introduction of new products by the Company or its competitors - Product supply shortages, and - Reduced demand due to adverse weather conditions.